-This Thai chicken larb recipe is so quick and easy thanks to the use of ground chicken.
+This Thai chicken larb recipe (sometimes seen as chicken laarb on menus!) is so quick and easy thanks to the use of ground chicken.
 We love making this for meal prep with extra dressing and using it on salads or in rice bowls all week.
 It's gluten free and wildly delicious thanks to a fish sauce lime vinaigrette.

 Maybe not the most inspired thing to do for our first 2020 recipe, but inspired is not what we're attempting here.
 Delicious is.
 Chicken larb is delicious.